Machy8/webloader/docs/Files collections.md

 # Files collections
 - Two types: **CSS** and **JS** collections
 - Two ways to create them: calling appropriate method or define them in configuration file
+- You can load local (path to file) and remote (url) files.
+The timeout for loading remote files can be set by the `setRemoteFilesLoadingTimeout` in the compiler class.
+Default timeout is `15 s`.

 ## Calling appropriate methods